Kytoshi/SMC/README.md

 - config.json (not included)

+### B5B7 Report

+**Description:** Variety of python scripts to aid with downloading large amounts of data quickly with some being broken into multiple parts in case of an error and not needing to restart the entire process again.

+**<u> Files: </u>**

+- B5B7Download.py
+- CS07CSEDownload.py
+- CSEReport.py
+- ItemsDistrPDBS.py
+- UsageXL.py
+- Weekly Rpt Func.py

+### 131819

+**Description:** Used to adjust power queries for certain excel report

+**<u> Files: </u>**

+- folderChange.py

 ## Tools

 ### AutoKeyer

-**Description:** tool to automate physical count keying in based off excel sheet to increase efficency
+**Description:** tool to automate physical count keying in based off excel sheet to increase efficency.
+Updated to include visual UI instead of terminal prompts.

 **<u> Files: </u>**